coalescecreate/reppam/README.md

 ### Changelog ###

+**Version 0.4.0**
+Added new methods to remove and replace coordinates.
+Changed when data is saved to .data() so that it happens after async changes.

 **Version 0.3.2**
 When using locate-me action map will zoom in to level 13 if more zoomed out than that.